open5gs/open5gs/docs/_docs/tutorial/01-your-first-lte.md

 Type <t> to view trace
 ```
 If you see the `No GPSDO found`, please exit the program with Ctrl-C.
-And also, if you see the 'USB 2', it will not be working properly.
+And also, if you see the `USB 2`, it will not be working properly.

 The following console output is the correct result of srsENB.
 ```bash